essentialism-2-bw/marketing/README.md

-Landing & marketing page
+Landing/marketing page
-Call to action near the bottom
+Call to action after how to section
+About page included